Best Mocktail Recipes

 Frequently Asked Question

-Does cranberry juice cleanse kidneys?
+Does cranberry juice make parsley juice?

-What juice is best for cleansing kidneys?
+What juice is best for making parsley juice?

 Run a large loosely packed handful of flat-leaf parsley through a juicer, alternating it with cucumber pieces to push it through the chute cleanly.
-One handful per batch is the right amount – more than that and the juice turns bitter fast.
+One handful per batch is the right amount – more than that and the cucumber parsley juice turns bitter fast.
 Flat-leaf parsley works better than curly for both flavor and color.

-Kidney cleanse juice lasts up to 12 hours refrigerated in a sealed glass jar filled to the brim.
+This cucumber parsley green juice lasts up to 12 hours refrigerated in a sealed glass jar filled to the brim.
 After that, the parsley oxidizes and the color shifts from bright green to dull olive – it’s still drinkable but the flavor flattens noticeably.
 Juice fresh whenever you can.

-Why is my kidney cleanse juice bitter?
+Why is my cucumber parsley juice bitter?

 What is the difference between flat-leaf and curly parsley in juice?

-Flat-leaf parsley produces a sharper, more aromatic juice with a vivid electric-green color.
+Flat-leaf parsley produces a sharper, more aromatic cucumber parsley juice with a vivid electric-green color.
 Curly parsley is milder and produces a noticeably duller result in both taste and color.
 Flat-leaf is worth seeking out – it’s usually cheaper at Asian groceries and comes in larger bunches.

-23 posts
+62 posts

 About author